 Serengeti National Park is located in Tanzania and is part of the larger Serengeti ecosystem which covers 12,000 square miles (30,000 sq km) and includes several other game reserves.
 The national park itself covers an area of 5,700 square miles (14,750 sq km).
-The national park is contiguous with Masai Mara park in Kenya.
+It is a GANP Ambassador Park and runs contiguously with the Masai Mara in Kenya.

 The name Serengeti is derived from a similar Masai word which translates, “the place where land runs on forever.”
 It is also affectionately known as the “endless plains.”
 The area is comprised of grassland plains, savanna, riverine forest, and woodlands.
 Although the majority of the park is open plains, the elevation does vary from 3,000 to 6,000 feet (914 to 1,828 m).
 The lofty rock croppings spawn visions of the movie "Lion King," and it is possible you may even see lions on them.

 In general, the park is often described as three regions with boundaries of the national park.
 The primary area is the Serengeti plains where is where the wildebeest breed.
 A second area is a western corridor featuring black clay covered savannahs.
 This area is home to crocodiles and hippopotamuses.
 The hippo pool located near this region is a guaranteed place to see hippos sleeping and wallering around.

 The third area is the northern Serengeti which is where the majority of hills and woodlands occur.
 This is the best place to find an elephant and a giraffe.

 The Serengeti National Park is globally renowned for its abundance and variety of wildlife as well as high biodiversity.
 The Big 5 (lion, leopard, elephant, rhino, and buffalo) can all be experienced in the park.
 Except for the mountain gorilla, all of Africa’s Big 7 (lion, leopard, elephant, rhino, hippo, and crocodile) can be found in the national park.